About Uluru & Kata Tjuta

 - Uluru is also an art canvas for local creation stories, with ancient rock paintings found in many locations round Uluru.
 Created using natural minerals they include geometric symbols such as concentric circles, figures representing animal tracks and the outlines of animals.

 Kata Tjuta (sometimes called The Olgas) is roughly a 45 minute drive west of Uluru.
-The Aboriginal name means "many heads", which is apt, given the impressive 36 domed rock formations that lie in wait.
+The Aboriginal name means "many heads", which is apt, given the impressive 36 domed rock formation that lie in wait.

 Interesting facts about Kata Tjuta